LaunchMenu-archive/Adjust-Archive_20200308/README.md

 Adjust installer            - Not Started, requires Settings menu
 ```

-We also have a Kanban
+We also have a [Kanban board](https://github.com/orgs/LaunchMenu/projects/1) tracking these tasks (albeit a bit messy)

+### Contributing
+If you would like to contribute in any way, E.G:
+- Create modules for Adjust GUI
+- Add core capabilities to Adjust Core or improve performance
+- Help with refactoring of current code
+- Help with UI design of Adjust GUI
+- Create a logo for Adjust

+Don't hesitate to contact us.
+The easiest way would be to [create an issue](https://github.com/LaunchMenu/Adjust/issues) on this project to start the conversation.

 ## Recommended IDE

-Adjust developers recommend using [Visual Studio Code](https://code.visualstudio.com/).
+We recommend using [Visual Studio Code](https://code.visualstudio.com/).
 VSC is multi-platform and has in-built TypeScript support.
-Currently Adjust devs are keen to create plugins for VSC e.g. type and module template generators.
+Currently we are keen to create plugins for VSC e.g. type and module template generators.
 When implemented, these plugins will be recommended automatically by VSC when entering the template and demo applications.